 It is generally advantageous to identify the anticipated analysis scenarios/alternatives prior to beginning development of the traffic models.
 Early identification of the analysis scenarios/alternatives aids in determining the level of effort requirements, resource needs and budget implications.
 Additionally, by knowing the potential analysis scenarios in advance, the analyst can assess whether the spatial and temporal model limits adequately address all analysis scenarios up front, minimizing the chances of rework and model inconsistencies.
+When assessing the scenarios/alternatives to model, consider the potential impacts of any adjacent planned or pending projects, especially if the adjacent projects will influence the traffic demand in the study area.
 The analyst should coordinate with WisDOT regional traffic staff and other key stakeholders (BTO-TASU, FHWA, etc.) as appropriate to identify the analysis scenarios/alternatives.

 Although the specific details of the analysis scenarios are project dependent, there are four basic analysis categories: 1) Existing (EX) Model, 2) Design Year, No-Build (FEC) Model, 3) Design Year with Minor Improvements (FEC+) Model and 4) Design Year, Build Model.
 A brief description of each of these analysis scenario categories follows.